sitthykun/smilegitremote/README.md

 # Smile Git Remote
-Use a web service(microservice) to remote git's command
+Use a web service (microservice) to remote git's command
 ## Version 0.1.0
-- This project lets us pull a repo via website that installed and set configure
+- This project lets us pull a repo via a website that installed and set configuration
 - Using OOP and make a simple structure in Python 3.x
 - Project structure
-  - main.py is a startup and route collection
+  - main.py is a startup and route collecting
   - core directory: where we write code the most, there are Action as Controller class, Model, ReqValidity as Validation class, Git as Git Library
   - data directory: contains git profiles, others json file
   - entity directory: stores the data mapping of the json file and others
 - Framework
   - Flask 3.0.0: To create a service, this project implements Flask 3.0.0 and tried 3.0.1(not yet official)
 - Libraries
   - Gitpython: In the early idea of my code, I wrote all by integrating git command.
 This library is still alive until now, that is why, I decide to use and do not want to write my own code.
-It's the core library which run behind the Git class
+It's the core library which runs behind the Git class
-  - SmileError: To catch the error in better way
+  - SmileError: To catch the error in a better way
   - SmileLogger: For tracking every process
   - SmileValidation: Did not implement yet, but it will use for data validation for the next version